 You also need to transfer files between your own home computer and HPC2N's systems.
 You need to use a secure protocol, so either sftp or scp will work, but not standard ftp.

-On this page we will give brief examples for PuTTy, Cygwin, and Xming.
+On this page we will give brief examples for Cyberduck, WinSCP, MobaXterm, PuTTy, Cygwin, and Xming.

-The simplest is to use PuTTy together with Xming, unless you need a Linux-like environment on your Windows machine.
+The simplest way to connect to HPC2N is to use either PuTTy together with Xming, or to use MobaXterm, unless you need a Linux-like environment on your Windows machine.

 - Download from here.